robshea/diffraction.cam/_pages/about.md

 Δx = 1.22ƛN
 $$

 Δx is the radius of the [Airy disk from the center to the first null](https://en.wikipedia.org/wiki/Airy_disk#/media/File:Airy-pattern.svg).
-The null is the gap between the central dot and the first ring.
+The first null is the gap between the central dot and the first ring.
 Double this value to get the diameter of the Airy disk from null to null.

 ƛ is the wavelength of the light.

-*N* is the ƒ-number of the imaging optics. ƒ-number is the lens focal length divided by the lens aperture diameter.
+*N* is the ƒ-number or ƒ-stop of the imaging optics. ƒ-number is the lens focal length divided by the lens aperture diameter.

 This gives us the following formula.